thuehn/Labbrick_Digital_Attenuator/README.md

 # Labbrick_Digital_Attenuator
-Linux USB Driver and Control Tool to use the digital attenuator from Labbrick.
+Control Tool to use the digital attenuator from Labbrick in your WiFi experiments under Linux.

-This is a small tool to use the LabBrick Digital Atenuator from Vaunix and it is tested and validated with the USB LDA-602 attenuator.
+This is a small tool to use the LabBrick Digital Atenuator from Vaunix under Linux.
+It is tested and validated with the USB LDA-602 attenuator under Ubuntu 14.04.

 ![alt tag](https://cloud.githubusercontent.com/assets/1880886/9039179/033e9f86-39fa-11e5-869c-4fd7ee60424e.jpg)